MutopiaProject/MutopiaWeb/UsefulScripts/README.md

 `mutopia-clean.sh` will remove all publishing assets in a folder.

-`mutopia-env.sh` sets up a default environment for the other tools.
-If the user follows the naming convention, it can be useful for managing an environment that includes several LilyPond versions.

 `mutopia-combine.sh` finalizes the client-side publication by combining multiple assets into zip files and creating the RDF file.